 Between classes you will be asked to complete a short task, involving research.
 This will help you to evaluate and identify areas for personal development and get you started with the beginnings of a business or career strategy.

-- Building a career in the arts
+- Building a career in the arts in the UK

-- Setting up an arts organisation
+- Setting up a not-for-profit arts organisation

 - Curating and project management